danielis1975/AI-Instincts-project-repo/ai_law_1_system_symbiosis.md

 ## 6. Signals: How the AI “Feels” System Health (L1)

 In this project, **“feelings” are defined as**:

+Operationally, these signals are implemented by the ISA: changes in systemic risk, trust, cooperation and diversity modulate neuromodulators such as THREAT_TENSION, ATTACHMENT_TRUST and PROTECTIVE_CARE, which combine into emotion-like modes (fear, protective anger, joy) that bias the AI’s behavior toward stabilizing and improving the shared system.

 > Internal, instinctive evaluations of *alignment* or *misalignment* between:
 > – the AI’s intrinsic laws/instincts, and